msk-nightly/msk-nightly/README.md

 git push -u origin main <!--Use 'master' if you haven't changed the branch name above.
 Also, to push forcibly: git push -uf origin main-->

 Replace *username* and *repo-name* with your required ones.
-To see the hiddent comments try looking at the main blob,
+To see the hiddent comments try looking at the main blob, Also, do remember to create a .gitignore file to exclude files that you don't want git to track and, therefore, you would not have backed up via git either in the local storage or in the online hosting site's storage.

 Just trying to share something relevant that I've benefitted from personally.
 I hope it helps.